 Ellis began his career as an intern in August of 2012 providing individual and family counseling to children, adolescents, an d their parents in a non-profit agency.
 He later branched out into a private practice in late 2015 where the type of clients he served expanded dramatically.

 In January of 2017, Ellis began accepting clients as the sole therapist of his own private practice, Jones Counseling, LLC.
-In his practice, he serves children and adolescents struggling with anxiety, depression, ADHD, behavioral problems, academic performance issues, and who are victims of abuse/neglect.
-He also services adults struggling with anxiety, depression, ADHD, work related issues, and those who are victims of various forms of traumatic experiences.
-In addition to work with children, adolescents, and adults, he offers therapeutic services for families.
+In his practice, he currently serves adults struggling with various forms of anxiety, depression, ADHD, Bipolar Disorder, and who are victims of abuse/neglect.
+In addition to his work with adults, Ellis provides services to families.

 Beatrice earned both her undergraduate degree in psychology in 2008 and her master’s in professional counseling, 2011, from Georgia State University.
 She is a Licensed Professional Counselor in Georgia, License #008010.